2025 - All Construction Projects

 Description of work: This project includes excavation common, asphalt paving, base aggregate dense, concrete curb and gutter, concrete truck aprons, culvert, storm sewer, lighting, permanent signing, and pavement markings.

-July 14 to July 18: Crew onsite will continue with excavation operations on the north leg and move into beginning excavation operations on the south leg.
+July 21 to July 25: Crew onsite will continue with excavation operations on the south leg and move into beginning excavation operations in the center of the roundabout.
 Placement of select crushed material and base aggregate dense of 1.25-inch will follow the excavation operation.

 Traffic impacts: